ubc-library-rc/intro-git/index.md

 $ chsh -s /bin/bash
 ~~~

 - **Windows**.
-The easiest pathway on Windows is to turn on "Windows Subsystem for Linux" following.
-Windows Subsystem for Linux (WSL), is a compatibility layer to run Linux binary files natively on Windows 10.
-Please follow this guide to activate WSL on your system.

-To install WSL on your Windows Machine, use the [Simplified install](https://docs.microsoft.com/en-us/windows/wsl/install-win10#simplified-installation-for-windows-insiders).

-If you want to take a more manual route on Windows, follow these instructions to download the Bash Shell and Git at the same time (a [Video Tutorial](https://www.youtube.com/watch?v=339AEqk9c-8) is also available).
+For the easiest pathway on Windows, follow these instructions to download the Bash Shell and Git at the same time (a [Video Tutorial](https://www.youtube.com/watch?v=339AEqk9c-8) is also available).

 1. Download the Git for Windows [installer](https://git-for-windows.github.io).
 2. Run the installer and follow the steps below: